MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

 - Receipts will be processed through Microsoft Azure Cognitive Services, and metadata will be extracted and added.
 - An option is added that lets you create an expense report that includes matched unattached receipts.
 - An option that is added to expense reports lets you create an expense line from a receipt, or attempts to match an existing receipt to an existing expense line.

-For more information about the Expense reports re-imagined feature, see [Expense reports reimagined](ExpenseWorkspaceNew.md).

 ## Frequently asked questions